 Socializing is key to staying healthy

-Did you now social isolation is more deadly than smoking 15 packs of cigarettes a day?
+Did you know social isolation is more deadly than smoking 15 cigarettes a day?
 That’s why it’s important to balance safety and socialization.
 It has become even more important during this long-lasting pandemic for people to get out and stay connected to their friends and loved ones.

 Not only has Center for Elders’ Independence kept its social centers open through the whole pandemic, but we’ve widened attendance and offered two shifts a day to make sure everyone who wants and needs to get out of the house can do so safely among friends, while observing COVID precautions.